THE IMPORTANCE OF PROTEIN

 excellent eating habits.
 It is

-also why we suggest plenty of rest, with some rest before and after meals as
+also why I suggest plenty of rest, with some rest before and after meals as

 well.

-many people, this is the way to break the vicious cycle of poor protein
+of this is often necessary to break the vicious cycle of poor protein

 digestion, a very essential body function.